Macau Explorations

 almond cookies macau

-The traditional Macanese almond cookies from Koi Kei Pastelaria everyone comes here to buy.
+The traditional Macanese almond cookies from Koi Kei Pastelaria everyone comes to Macau to buy.
 They have branches on both the Macau Peninsular and at old Taipa village.
 The traditional wooden handheld moulds are also available for sale for those who want to brave making the traditional cookies.
 It’s crunchy powdery and sweet at once with crushed almonds embedded on the inside – they remind me a little of the Malay cookies Kuih Bangkit but much dryer and harder.

 I rode my bicycle everywhere in Beijing and discovered so many sweet secret spots.
 I didn’t do quite the same in Hong Kong but I walked all over my neighbourhood and got to know Saiyingpun 西营盆 and Sheung Wan 上弯 pretty well.
 I’m still discovering Macau by foot, by bus, unsuccessfully by a rented bicycle and pretty much getting lost.
 Highlights from the weeks and the little tours I’ve been taking visiting friends on.
 This old pharmacy that sells all sorts of very old medication with beautiful typography and elaborate box designs also has a Chinese doctor on site.
 I’m going to start going here to get healthier “调理身体“ and hopefully minimise migraines.
 They also sell everything from snake skin to deer penis.